Selection / Eligibility

 At least every two years, a three-person Jury Commission for each county oversees the compiling of a master jury list of licensed drivers and / or registered voters.
 Names are drawn at random from this list.
 A jury summons is printed and issued to jurors by U.S. mail.

 - Citizens of the United States

-- Residents of the county that issued the summons
+- Residents of the county where the summons was issued

 - At least 18 years old

 - Physically and mentally competent

 - Have served as a juror during the previous two years

 - Have served a full term as a grand juror in the last six years

 - Have been convicted of a felony (unless citizenship rights have been restored)

 Excuse or Deferral